fr3em1nd/hacker-news-test/README.md

 ## Working Demo:

-To test this working app, you can use Expo.io or go to this link: [https://expo.dev/@fr3em1nd/hacker-news](https://expo.dev/@fr3em1nd/hacker-news)
+To test this working app, you can use Expo.io or go to this link: [https://expo.dev/@fr3em1nd/hacker-news](https://expo.dev/@fr3em1nd/hacker-news).
+For iOS you need to contact me to access the app.
+But for Android, this should work out of the box.

 If you have Expo on your computer, you can scan this expo QR Code:
 ![Expo QR](/readme_files/chrome_88doxdvgLp.png "Expo QR").